rexlManu/la-dpsmeter/README.md

 After that, you have to install rpcapd.

-if your windows is blocked for install unsigned software, you have to disable it.
+If your windows is blocked for install unsigned software, you have to disable it.

 ```powershell
 Set-ExecutionPolicy Unrestricted
 ```
 Then you can install rpcapd with the following command:

 You can use the following [script to install it](bin/install-rpcapd.ps1).